wasn’t the only critter that could get skinned on the High Plains

 in 1875 as a buffalo

 hunter camp on the site of an old Comanche village on the east side

 City was one of the Panhandle’s

 first settlements.
 Consisting of dugouts, tents and a few frame

 buildings, it boasted a couple of saloons, a small hotel and one

 In addition to booze, the saloons offered girls and gambling.
 Finally,

 Armstrong and his partner reported to Charles Rath and Lee Reynolds,

 traders who had hauled everything it took to start Tee

 Pee City from Dodge City, Kansas.
 Rath and Reynolds had since

-moved on to the Clear Fork of the Brazos, where they had opened another buffalo hunter trading
+moved on to the Clear Fork of the Brazos, where they had opened

-nothing lay between Henrietta
+Knowing nothing lay between Henrietta

 Pee City but open prairie, the salesman got a horse and a pack

 horse and rode northwest for 170 miles or so until he found the

 “When I reached Tee

 Pee City,” the salesman continued, “I found Armstrong had gone

 to Liberal, Kansas with a load of buffalo

 hides and to bring back merchandise.
 The smallpox was raging in

 the town, many people suffering from the epidemic.
 I went down the

 creek about a mile and established my camp and waited.”

 Three or four days later, Armstrong returned from his buying trip

 and the salesman hit him up about “the matter of settlement.”

 Lacking any ready cash but having a small mountain of unsold buffalo

 hides on his hands, Anderson cleverly – he thought – offered to

 pay off what he owed in hides.
 Unfortunately, Anderson didn’t know

 thanks to the telegraph, he had learned of a recent “sensational

 Realizing the hides in question would fetch a lot more than Anderson

 thought, the salesman readily agreed to the merchant’s proposition.

 In fact, he later said, “I bought all the hides he had…, gave him

 Galveston jobber he represented] for the difference.”

 The young salesman then chartered every available wagon in Tee

 Pee City, all seven or eight of them, loaded them with the newly

 purchased hides and headed east for the nearest market in Fort

 Worth.
 Hurrying back to Henrietta

 from the community that would later be known as Cowtown, the salesman

 wired his company about the draft he’d writen.